Japan Nutraceutical Approval Process

 The use of dietary supplements and nutraceutical to lower risks for illness and enhance health has gained popularity in Japan over the past few decades.
 The shipment value of health foods in Japan reached about 888 billion Japanese yen in the fiscal year 2021, continuing the upward trend from previous years.
 The market was expected to grow by more than 900 billion yen in the upcoming fiscal year 2021.

-The rise in healthcare costs, coupled with the growing geriatric population, is considered the one prominent reason for the growth of the functional food industry in Japan.
+The rise in healthcare costs, coupled with the growing geriatric population, is considered the one prominent reason for Japan’s functional food industry’s growth.

 The Council of Pharmaceutical Affairs and Food Hygiene under the MHLW scientifically evaluates the food products which come under the FOSHU (one of the categories of health products) for their effectiveness and safety.

-Top reasons to choose Japan market for your nutraceutical product
+Top reasons to choose Japan market for your nutraceutical products

 - The positive market growth for nutraceuticals and dietary supplements.

 - Increasing aging populations and an increase in intake of health supplements.